 Top 10 Features of the Best Chronic Care Management Companies

-When you are considering implementing a Chronic Care Management (CCM) program for the first time, it can be daunting to know which features, functionality, and services are important for an impactful and profitable program.
-Knowing the top ten features that will make your program a success can prevent you from making an expensive and time-consuming mistake.
+When you are considering implementing a Chronic Care Management (CCM) program for the first time, it can be daunting to know which features, functionality and services are important for an impactful and profitable program.
+Knowing the top 10 features that lead to a successful program will help you determine which CCM companies are worth partnering with.

 The enrollment functionality of your CCM program is one of the most crucial but often underappreciated keys to success.
-You will need a team of trained professionals to call your eligible beneficiaries with multiple chronic conditions, educate them on the benefits of the program, and encourage them to enroll.
-Easy enough right?
-No, because if you want to maximize your program, you’ll need those same professionals to be skilled in rebuttals and marketing strategies that will produce high enrollment rates.
-Without this skillset, it’s likely that you will end up with a much smaller CCM patient population.
-Most practices never achieve their volume expectations and usually fail to cover the start-up investment in their CCM program.
+You will need a team of trained professionals to call your eligible beneficiaries with multiple chronic conditions, educate them on the benefits of the program and encourage them to enroll.

 4. Net Patient Churn Management